IBMStreams/tutorials/docs/spl-lab/Lab-2/Monitoring-Your-Application.md

 1. In the graphical editor’s palette, expand spl (under Toolkits), and then spl.adapter.
 Drag DirectoryScan into the main composite.
 The editor names the operator DirectoryScan_4.

 1. Scroll down in the palette and expand spl.utility; scroll down further and find Throttle.
-Drag and drop it onto the stream Observations, exactly as you did with the LocationType schema in `step __11. on page 17.` (Make sure the stream is highlighted by green handles before you let go.)
+Drag and drop it onto the stream Observations, exactly as you did with the LocationType schema previously.
+(Make sure the stream is highlighted by green handles before you let go.)

     The operator will be called Throttle_5.
 The editor automatically connects the Observations stream to its input port and creates a new stream, with the same schema as Observations, from its output port to the input of Filtered.
 There is no need to adjust the schema of this new stream: The Throttle operator merely controls the rate at which tuples flow, without changing their contents.